Office: College Center, Room M014c

 Director of Program Operations: Erin Richardson

-Professors: Neil Alperstein; Russell J. Cook; Elliot King
+Professors: Neil Alperstein (emeritus); Russell J. Cook (emeritus); Elliot King; Tania Rosas-Moreno

-Associate Professor: Gregory Hoplamazian; Jonathan J. Lillie; Sara Magee; Tania Rosas-Moreno
+Associate Professor: Amy Becker; Masudul Biswas; Gregory Hoplamazian; Jonathan J. Lillie; Sara Magee; Paola Pascual-Ferrá

 The communication environment in contemporary society is one of continual change, transforming the ways in which information and other content are created and disseminated.
 A generation ago, the World Wide Web burst into public consciousness, and it has been followed in rapid succession by new communications platforms including blogging, YouTube, Facebook, Twitter, and Instagram.
-This rapid evolution of media platforms will undoubtedly continue in the future.
-Each of these services has had a significant impact on the way individuals communicate with each other personally as well as in business, politics, entertainment, and education.
-As with all change, new communications platforms open new opportunities in the creation and distribution of information through society.
-They also create challenges that must be addressed.
-The Master of Arts (M.A.) in Emerging Media gives students the knowledge base, the broad and deep understanding, and the practical skills needed to shape the use of new media in their organizations and in society at large.
+In addition, in this age of digital media, we are moving on from a Web 2.0 to embrace a Web 3.0 and 4.0 in which mixed, augmented and virtual reality are becoming part of everyday life.
+This rapid evolution of digital media will undoubtedly continue in the future.
+Digital media and related technologies have had a significant impact on the way individuals communicate with each other personally as well as in business, politics, entertainment, and education.
+As with all change, new digital media opens new opportunities in the creation and distribution of information through society.
+New and emerging media also create social and cultural challenges that must be addressed.
+The Master of Arts (MA) in Emerging Media gives students the knowledge base, the broad and deep understanding, and the practical skills needed to shape the use of digital media in their organizations and in society at large.

-- The skills to strategically evaluate emerging media platforms;
+- The skills to strategically evaluate emerging media platforms and related technologies;

-- The vision to create programs, campaigns, and content utilizing new and emerging media platforms;
+- The vision to create programs, campaigns, and content utilizing new and emerging digital platforms;

 - The ability to investigate and explain the legal, economic, social, political, and cultural impacts of new and emerging media; and